sapientabdullah/inkly/README.md

 ## Features

-- **Email Subscriptions**: Allows users to subscribe to receive updates on new stories.
-- **Post Management**: Users can add, view, and delete stories.
-- **Categories**: Stories can be categorized for easy browsing and organization.

-## Features

 - **Email Subscriptions**: Users can subscribe to receive notifications of new stories.
 - **Post Management**: Users can add, view, and delete stories.
 - **Categories**: Stories can be categorized, making it easier for readers to find topics of interest.